elliothimmelfarb/cardano-nft-pipeline/README.md

 4. Verify all assets have been pinned successfully to IPFS by running `deno task verify-pinned`
 5. Create policy ID and script with `deno task create-policy`
 6. Create metadata with `deno task create-metadata`
+7. Mint the royalties NFT with `deno task mint-royalties`
+8. Burn the royalties NFT with `deno task burn-royalties`

 ## Test Cardano NFT metadata